DavorPenzar/Associativity/README.md

 [*Android*](http://android.com/) app for the famous associations game.

+If you are not interested in the code, skip the following few paragraphs and go [here](#p:skip-code).

 The documentation of classes and methods is given as inline documentation in the source code and additional information is given in [*XML* files](http://en.wikipedia.org/wiki/XML) of the app.
 Although the source code is open, I do not expect anyone to use it as a base for their own app.

+Developers wanting to build the app should open the project in [*Android Studio*](http://developer.android.com/studio/).
+Not only was this project created using the mentioned software meaning the software will know how to build the app, but this is also official [*Android*'s](http://android.com/) development software for creating apps and I highly recommend it for its user-friendliness, even for beginners such as myself (this is my first app).

 The app is written in [*Kotlin* programming language](http://kotlinlang.org/).
 Following [the guidelines](http://kotlinlang.org/docs/reference/kotlin-doc.html), inline documentation of classes and methods is written **immediately before** the object being documented.
 For instance, a method `foo` would be documented as